 5 Elements and Reflexology

-An insight into TCM 5 Element Theory and how it can relate to Reflexology from Inge Dougans, founder and principal of the International Academy of Reflexology & Meridian Therapy.
+Inge Dougans’ book Reflexology: The 5 Elements and their 12 Meridians: A Unique Approach gives us her insight into TCM 5 Element Theory, the 12 meridians and how this can relate to Reflexology.
+Inge Dougans is the founder and principal of the International Academy of Reflexology & Meridian Therapy in South Africa.

 Moss Arnold, founded the Australian College of Chi-Reflexology in 1995.
-He developed Chi-Reflexology: Guidelines for the Middle Way (Chi-Reflexology: Guidelines for the Middle Way Part 1)“Chi-Reflexology” which combines Chinese philosophy, and Traditional Chinese Medicine (TCM), with the science of Reflexology.
-The result is a unique approach that emphasises a wholistic and balanced approach to Reflexology, resulting in a consistently followed perspective of the feet – the Anatomical Reflection Theory.
+He developed Chi-Reflexology: Guidelines for the Middle Way (Chi-Reflexology: Guidelines for the Middle Way Part 1) which combines Chinese philosophy and TCM with Reflexology.
+His approach emphasises a wholistic and balanced approach to Reflexology and has developed a new view of the feet in his Anatomical Reflection Theory.